patrickRobotics/lms/README.md

 Customers will be accessing the lending product through a Bank Mobile Application.
 The CBS system exposes two SOAP APIS;
 1. KYC API from which one is able to fetch customer information
-2. Transactions Data API which on is able to fetch historical transactional records a the customer.
+2. Transactions Data API which on is able to fetch historical transactional records of the customer.

 This LMS module exposes RESTful APIs to client Applications;
 1. Subscription API.
 The Mobile Application will submit a Customer Number